 Bexley home prices are not only among the most expensive in Ohio, but Bexley real estate also consistently ranks among the most expensive in America.

 Bexley is a decidedly white-collar city, with fully 95.31% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bexley is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Bexley who work in management occupations (17.59%), office and administrative support (12.47%), and teaching (11.42%).

 Of important note, Bexley is also a city of artists.
 Bexley has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bexley’s character.

 Also of interest is that Bexley has more people living here who work in computers and math than 95% of the places in the US.

+Bexley is a somewhat ethnically-diverse city.
 The people who call Bexley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bexley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bexley include Irish, English, Italian, and Russian.
+Important ancestries of people in Bexley include German, Irish, English, Italian, and Polish.

 The most common language spoken in Bexley is English.
 Other important languages spoken here include Spanish and Slavic languages.